LMU Mentoring Program at Faculty 10

 Funding opportunities

 Depending on personal circumstances and funding guidelines, mentees in the doctoral, post-doctoral or habilitation phase can apply for financial resources to compensate for individual structural disadvantages.
 The Faculty promotes a culture of diversity and equal opportunities among its members and therefore strongly encourages participation in the regular application rounds.
-Detailed information on possible types of funding and the application process, as well as application deadlines, can be found in the "Application" tab below.

 Application for admission to the LMU Mentoring Program of Faculty 10